HDGTurkey/turbothrill/README.md

 ## Contribution

+This project exists thanks to all the [people who contribute.](https://github.com/HDGTurkey/turbothrill/graphs/contributors)

 Contributions are always welcome!
 If you want to contribute to the project, please do not forget to fork and open a Pull Request (PR) and send your contributions. 🚧

 Fork this repository. 🍴